Skip to Content

 8. Harvest winter squash correctly

 Winter squash should be allowed to stay on the vine until fully mature.
-Winter squash is ready to harvest when the skin of the squash cannot be dented with a fingernail, and when the stems shrivel and begin to die.
+Winter squash is ready to harvest when the skin of the squash cannot be dented with a fingernail and when the stems shrivel and begin to die.

 If you live in an area with frost, harvest before the first hard frost.
 If there is a light frost, harvest all fruit right away.

 Cut the fruit from the vines leaving 2-3 inches of stem.
-Do not carry fruit by the stem as it may break off.
+Do not carry fruit by the stem, as it may break off.
 Squash without stems does not store as well.

 9. Cure and store winter squash properly

 Wipe dirt off fruit, but do not spray off.
 If desired, use a Clorox wipe to lightly wipe off to help prevent rot during storage.
-Store in a cool well-ventilated area for up to 6 months.
-Observe squash during storage, and use or dispose of any soft squash right away.
+Store in a cool, well-ventilated area for up to 6 months.

-I’m new to AZ gardening and have been following all of your sites!
+2. I’m new to AZ gardening and have been following all of your sites!
 Love them and thank you for the knowledge and courage.
 My son asked me if I could plant pumpkins for Halloween.
 I have room, not a ton, but would love to be able to accommodate his wishes.
 A small traditional pumpkin that can be set out or carved for Halloween.
 Any recommendations would be greatly appreciated.
 I’m in Glendale.
 Thanks!!

-@Angela Judd, Thank you so much!
-In reading the "when to plant" it says spring.
+1. @Angela Judd, Thank you so much!
+In reading the “when to plant” it says spring.
 I am assuming that does not mean here in AZ.
 When do you think I should plant these?
 In reading your article there is a possibility I could plant in July/Early August.
-And finally, I was thinking a barrel planting or large grow bag, OR - do you think they would grow better in my raised bed.
+And finally, I was thinking a barrel planting or large grow bag, OR – do you think they would grow better in my raised bed.
 Thank you again for all of your knowledge and inspiration.